A binding can specify an anonymous content template using the

 children elements are never cloned when content is generated from a template.

-Insertion points continue to be used as elements are inserted or removed from the DOM.
+Insertion points continuing to be used as elements are inserted or removed from the DOM.
 Whenever an element is inserted or appended, all insertion points are checked following all the same rules that applied when first placing explicit children during anonymous content generation.
 If no insertion point is found for the newly-inserted child, then the binding is no longer a fit for the bound element, and all anonymous content will be destroyed.

 Whenever an element is removed, it simply disappears from its insertion point along with all anonymous content that was generated by the element.